-Alright, this was a long time coming!
+Alright, this recipe was a long time coming!
 Back in September 2013, I was craving the Trader Joe’s Soy Chorizo and couldn’t get to a TJ’s.
 So I found the ingredients list for inspiration, and figured out how to make a copycat version myself.
 The results were completely delicious and I shared the homemade soyrizo recipe on this site.
-Since then it has continued to be a popular post.
+Since then it has continued to be a popular post; I guess a lot of people were looking for a great vegan chorizo recipe!
 (And while we’re talking about copycat recipes, have you tried my copycat Chipotle Sofritas yet?)

 I always felt a little guilty about that, though.
 You see, the recipe itself is fine – the instructions were correct and reliable – but the procedure for making the soyrizo was unnecessarily complicated and weird (have you ever seen the word ‘pseudobroth’ before?), and I didn’t have a single large/clear/helpful picture of the soyrizo itself.
 So in the back of my mind I’ve really been wanting to remake it and provide you with streamlined instructions and better photographs.